coltwillcox/inhibitor/README.md

 ## License

-inhibit-bridge is available under the Simplified BSD License; see LICENSE for the full text.
+inhibitor is available under the Simplified BSD License; see LICENSE for the full text.